Snapshot

 Fostering innovation for improved health

-100% FDI is allowed under the automatic route for both brownfield and greenfield setups.
+FDI up to 100% under the automatic route is permitted for manufacturing of medical devices.
 Strong FDI inflows reflect the confidence of global players in the Indian market

 • For further details, please refer FDI Policy

-The export of medical devices sector has been growing at a CAGR of 9.37% over the last 5 years.
-India’s expected export of medical devices will reach ~ $10 bn by 2025.
+The export of medical devices sector has been growing at a CAGR of 9-11% over the last 5 years.
+India’s expected export of medical devices will reach ~ $10 Bn by 2025.

 The Government of India has taken several steps to ensure the growth of a vibrant ecosystem of medical devices manufacturing in India: